slowernews/wisdom-tldr/README.md

 HOWEVER, don't vow to the gatekeepers.

 > *'Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
-You are choosing to do business with them as they are choosing to do business with you, making you both equals.'*
+It's a business relationship.'*